ChrisTho23/dMSdMol/README.md

 # Team 4: de-MS-tifying dark Mols - Evolved 2024 Hackathon Submission

-This repository contains the submission of Team 4 (de-MS-tifying dark Mols) for the Evolved 2024 hackathon, which was selected to participate as one of 20 teams in the event.
-The Evolved 2024 hackathon (organized by Evolutionary Scale and Lux Capital) presented the Enveda challenge.
-For more information on the hackathon, visit [here](https://hackathon.bio/), and on the Enveda challenge [here](https://hackathon.bio/challenge/enveda-2024).
+This repository represents the submission of Team 4 (de-MS-tifying dark Mols) for the Evolved 2024 hackathon (organized by Evolutionary Scale and Lux Capital).
+Upon review of the over 200 proposals submitted, this project got selected as one of the 20 finalists participating in the 10-day hackathon period from October 10 to Octover 20 in 2024. dMSdMol was eventually ranked Top 3 in the Enveda challenge.
+For more information on the hackathon, visit [here](https://hackathon.bio/), and on the Enveda challenge, [here](https://hackathon.bio/challenge/enveda-2024).
+The hackathon also got mentioned in Nature Biotech, see [here](https://www.nature.com/articles/d41586-024-03335-z).

 ## The Challenge